arjitjohar/TypingGame/README.md

-# excersize-website
+# Typing Game!
-a tool to learn what excersizes works best for you!
+a tool to see how fast you can type!